tlhutch/test-playbooks/ui-tests/awx-pf-tests/README.md

 ### Introduction
 This is an automated functional test suite for the AWX Patternfly UI.
 It uses Cypress as its base framework.

+*See CONTRIBUTING.md for guidelines on what to do before opening a PR.*

 ### Framework Reference
 - [Cypress Github page](https://github.com/cypress-io/cypress)
 - [Cypress Docs](https://docs.cypress.io)